Hello Dr Ryan, and first, thanks for this website.

-Let me start by saying, don’t act on those thoughts! (although from reading your question, I know you won’t.)
+Let me start by saying don’t act on those thoughts! (although from reading your question, I know you won’t.)

-The semantics are important!
+The semantics are essential!

 See them for what they are; thought processes.
-You are struggling with obsessive thoughts about your relationship, not your relationship, itself.
+You are struggling with obsessive thoughts about your relationship, not your relationship itself.

 You will know this already, but if you are obsessing about your relationship, it is just like the old OCD thoughts relating to hurting others and yourself.
 They do not reflect reality.

 You said it yourself; you have a fantastic guy, and you are relaxed and comfortable in your relationship, so we need to get the thoughts to dull down and feel less important.